samuelkadolph/sam-aws/ebs-cli/README.md

 # sam-ebs-cli

-sam-ebs-cli includes an executable called ebs for interacting with Amazon's Elastic Beanstalk.
+sam-ebs-cli includes an executable, called ebs, for interacting with Amazon's Elastic Beanstalk.

 ## Description